LivelyKernel/lively.next/README.md

 Usage: flatn [generic args] command [command args]

 Generic args:
-  --packages / -C	Specifies a directory whose subdirectories are expected to be all packages ("package collection" dir) --dev-package / -D	Specifies a development package.
+  --packages / -C	Specifies a directory whose subdirectories are expected to be all packages ("package collection" dir).
+                 	The equivalent environment variable is FLATN_PACKAGE_COLLECTION_DIRS.
+  --dev-package / -D	Specifies a development package.
 Dev packages will always
                     	be built and will override all packages with the same name.
 When a module requires the name of a dev package, the package will always match, no matter its version.
+                    	The equivalent environment variable is FLATN_DEV_PACKAGE_DIRS.
+  --package/ -P		Specifies the path to a single package.
+               		The equivalent environment variable is FLATN_PACKAGE_DIRS.

-  --package/ -P	Specifies the path to a single package (Repeat -C/-D/-P multiple times to specify any number of directories.)
+(Repeat -C/-D/-P multiple times to specify any number of directories.)